County of Flanders: Flag and arms

 The arms of the County of Flanders were allegedly created by Philip of Alsace, count of Flanders from 1168 to 1191; a climbing or rampant black lion on a gold field.
-In the story about the Battle of the Golden Spurs, the arms and its corresponding battlecry Vlaendr'n den leeuw ("Flanders, the Lion!") plays a crucial role in the forming of a Flemish consciousness, which was popularised in recent times by the book De Leeuw van Vlaanderen by Hendrik Conscience.
-As a result, the arms of the county live on as arms of the Flemish Community.
+In the story about the Battle of the Golden Spurs, the arms and its corresponding battlecry Vlaendr'n den leeuw ("Flanders, the Lion") plays a crucial role in the forming of a Flemish consciousness, which was popularised in the 19th century by the book De Leeuw van Vlaanderen by Hendrik Conscience.
+As a result, the arms of the county live on as arms of the Flemish community.

-It is said that Philip of Alsace brought the lion flag with him from the Holy Land, where in 1177 he supposedly conquered it from a Saracen knight, but this is a myth.
+It is said that Philip of Alsace brought the lion flag with him from the Holy Land, where, in 1177, he supposedly acquired it in battle with a Saracen knight, but this is a myth.
 The simple fact that the lion appeared on his personal seal since 1163, when he had not yet taken one step in the Levant, disproves it.
 In reality Philip was following a West-European trend.
 In the same period lions also appeared in the arms of Brabant, Luxembourg, Holland, Limburg and other territories.
-It is curious that the lion as a heraldic symbol was mostly used in border territories and neighbouring countries of the Holy Roman Empire.
+The lion as a heraldic symbol was mostly used in border territories and neighbouring countries of the Holy Roman Empire.
 It was in all likelihood a way of showing independence from the emperor, who used an eagle in his personal arms.
 In Europe the lion had been a well-known figure since Roman times, through works such as the fables of Aesop.